ekrell/icore_website/news/icore_news_20221010.md

 4. Working with SSH keys
 5. Using Jupyter notebooks inside a server
 6. Using groups to collaborate within Linux (as opposed to giving everything read+write+execute like I usually see people do...)
-7. A little bit of scripting
-8. And if we are up for it, one of my favorite topics: parallel scripting

 ## iCORE resources